jordisassoon/PRIAM/README.md

 If you use PRIAM in your research, please cite as:

 Sassoon, D., & Sassoon, J. (2025).
-PRISM: A tool for Palaeoclimatic Reconstruction through Interactive Statistical Modelling.
-GitHub repository: https://github.com/jordisassoon/PyLaeo
+PRIAM: A tool for Palaeoclimatic Reconstruction through Interactive Analysis & Modelling.
+GitHub repository: https://github.com/jordisassoon/PRIAM